Bradley's Joe Dalfonso to Receive John Sanders 'Spirit of the Valley' Award

 ST. LOUIS, Mo. - The Missouri Valley Conference announced today that former Bradley University sports information director Joe Dalfonso has been selected as the 2014-15 recipient of the John Sanders ‘Spirit of The Valley’ Award.

 The Missouri Valley Conference presents the ‘Spirit of The Valley’ Award to honor a student-athlete, coach or university administrator who exemplifies the spirit of the late John Sanders, former MVC assistant commissioner for operations.
 Criteria includes, but is not limited to, passion for the Conference, strong work ethic and sense of humor.

-“Each and every Missouri Valley Conference award has its place,” said MVC Commissioner Doug Elgin, who is in his 23rd year with The Valley.
+“Each and every Missouri Valley Conference award has its place,” said MVC Commissioner Doug Elgin, who is in his 27th year with The Valley.
 “The John Sanders ‘Spirit of The Valley’ Award holds a special meaning for not only our staff but for the league as a whole.

-Since then, former Missouri State director of athletics Bill Rowe (2006), MVC television personality Mitch Holthus (2007), Southern Illinois radio play-by-play voice Mike Reis (2008) and former MVC coordinator of men’s basketball officials Johnny Overby (2009) and Missouri State women’s athletics pioneer and administrator Mary Jo Wynn (2010) have been honored.
+Since then, former Missouri State director of athletics Bill Rowe (2006), MVC television personality Mitch Holthus (2007), Southern Illinois radio play-by-play voice Mike Reis (2008), former MVC coordinator of men’s basketball officials Johnny Overby (2009), former Missouri State women’s athletics administrator Mary Jo Wynn (2010), former Drake radio broadcaster Dolph Pulliam (2011), Evansville equipment manager Daryl Buente (2012), Bradley radio play-by-play voice Dave Snell (2013) and Creighton director of athletics Bruce Rasmussen (2014) have been honored.